scalereal/website/content/blogs/all/the-transition-of-scalereals-performance-review.process.md

 * Due to different system roles like Org Admin, HR, Manager, and Employees, it became very easy to manage and share the information as certain access was restricted to only specific roles.
 * It wasn’t a tedious process anymore and even if now our team expands to 100+ we are not really worried about the feedback and performance review process.
 * We didn’t have to spend around INR 25,000 (USD 300) for a 30 people team per month.
-* We build most of the basic features which are needed for a startup:
+* We built most of the basic features which are needed for a startup:
     - 360-Degree Feedback
     - Performance Review Cycle
     - Define KRAs and Goals